ronfromhp/allo-takehome/README.md

 ## Provisioning AWS Resources

-1. Navigate to the Terraform directory:
+1. Configure the AWS CLI if not already authenticated:
     ```bash
+    aws configure
+    ```

+2. Navigate to the Terraform directory:
+    ```bash
     cd ../terraform
     ```

-2. Initialize Terraform:
+3. Initialize Terraform:
     ```bash
     terraform init
     ```

-3. Apply the Terraform configuration to provision the resources:
+4. Apply the Terraform configuration to provision the resources:
     ```bash
     terraform apply -auto-approve
     ```